 Mark Sgarlata's experience includes contract drafting and negotiations, claim advice, dispute resolution and litigation on a wide range of heavy industrial and commercial construction projects, including mass transit systems, tunnels, dams, power plants, cable-stayed and segmental bridges, highways, and air and water quality projects, as well as defense and technology supply contracts.

 He counsels and advises construction and supply contractors, owners, and sureties with respect to bid protests, contract administration, claim preparation, dispute resolution and litigation on federal, state, municipal and private contracts.
 In addition, he has represented potentially responsible parties, including sureties, on a broad spectrum of environmental issues involving CERCLA and state/federal legislation and regulations on hazardous materials/waste, underground storage tanks, and water and air quality.

-Mark has prosecuted and defended against construction and supply contract claims before several Federal District Courts, the United States Claims Court and the American Arbitration Association, and several international arbitration forums.
+Mark has prosecuted and defended against construction and supply contract claims before several Federal District Courts, the United States Claims Court, the American Arbitration Association, and several international arbitration forums.